Premier League: The 'Run-in' - Breaking down the top four battle

 [ MORE: How to watch Premier League in USA ]

-With Manchester City and Liverpool battling for the title, plus Chelsea sitting comfortably in third, the likes of Arsenal, Manchester United, Tottenham and West Ham are battling it out to finish in the top four, while Wolves have an outside chance.
+With Manchester City and Liverpool battling for the title, plus Chelsea sitting semi-comfortably in third, the likes of Arsenal, Manchester United, Tottenham, Wolves, and West Ham are battling it out to finish in the top four, while Wolves have an outside chance.

 Below we focus on the standings, fixtures and analyze the top four hopes for the teams in the hunt, and we will update this article each week between now and the end of the season.